Moving to the U.S.

 Tips for Importing Plants

-Planning ahead will help speed your plants through the importation process:
+Some helpful tips that will help speed your plants through the import process include:

 - Ensure you have secured any required permits in advance